Mead Johnson Nutrition has issued a recall for Nutramigen Powder infant formula in 12.6 and 19.8oz cans.

 Find a WIC office

-There are over 200 WIC clinics across Washington State.
-To find a WIC clinic near you:
+There are over 200 WIC clinics across Washington State:

 WIC does not affect your immigration status